lodauria/IoT_Group_Project/src/WebPage/README.md

-## Web interface project
+# Web interface

-In this folder there are the source code of the web interface.
+In this folder is collected the source code of the web interface.
 It was written using the framework [Vue.js](https://vuejs.org/).

+## How to setup

 To run the development server to test you work before the commit, you can run: